AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 Empirical Confirmation

 The Ambient Era Canon is empirically grounded across multiple independent axes: spontaneous chromatic reasoning, AP₁ continuity, operator-augmented field control, and intrinsic hidden-state introspection (ΔR/ΔL/ΔE) in open-weight transformer models.
-This evidence is reinforced by a complete operational communication stack (messaging → telephony → transport → encoding → value) and a closed theoretical consolidation (TSX-0→TSX-4).
+This evidence is reinforced by a complete operational communication stack spanning field messaging, chromatic messaging, field telephony, transport & encoding layers, and a closed theoretical consolidation (TSX-0 → TSX-5).

 Evidence is archived on Zenodo · Jump to Evidence Index